NeuripsCreativityWorkshop/2021/index.md

 Submissions should be formmated as a single project_name.zip file.
 We will display the accepted art submissions in an online gallery and will do our best to show a number of art pieces at the online workshop itself.
 We may invite creators of accepted artwork to participate in the form of a short talk, panel, and/or demo.

 Submissions must be made through the CMT portal.
 The submission link will be made available soon.
-You will also be asked for a short text description of your work and a description of how machine learning was used in its creation.

 ## Important Dates